 Getting into a car accident is an adventure no one wishes for, but many experience.
 Unfortunately, not everyone is entirely honest about how crashes occur, leaving police to try to piece together clues from the roadway.
 For years, law enforcement tools of the trade were chalk markers, tape measures and photographs.
-In 2018, that toolbox is getting a major upgrade that is changing the way police investigate car accidents: drones.
+However, drones have come to the forefront as a key piece of technology to help policy investigate accidents.

 Not only are drones able to provide a new perspective to look at a crash, but they are also able to use software to better understand what happened.
 The detail a drone-provided image contains is impressive, and allows law enforcement to analyze the scene of an accident as long as they need too, without causing additional traffic backups.

-Whether we like it or not, drone us is becoming more prevalent in today’ world.
+As our society becomes more entrenched in technology, drone usage is becoming more prevalent in our world with no signs of stopping.
 While privacy is always a concern, drones can be a fantastic asset, as is evidenced by their work in accident investigations.
 When used correctly, drones can greatly improve the efficacy of the projects they are used for.
 So next time you see an eye in the sky, don’t worry, it’s probably not looking at you.
 Don’t forget, if it wasn’t there you may have gotten stuck in some serious traffic.

 Source: Insurance Journal